HELOOOM/LDAP/index.md

 After the installation of AD, we need to configure it for the first time.

-First, we need to add a new forest , in which we are going to mention our domain `TADISSTUFF.loc`.
+First, we need to add a new forest , in which we are going to mention our domain `tadisstuff.loc`.

 ![WhatsApp Image 2022-01-17 at 16 38 53](https://user-images.githubusercontent.com/53974876/149802227-98a50e95-94d7-4f5e-861f-308688bce629.jpeg)